 Full answer: Three days in Amsterdam won’t be enough to see a bunch of cool places (because the city only has cool places, okay?).

-In 3 days you get to see just the tip of the iceberg, but the most important attractions, we promise you!
+In 3 days you get to see just the tip of the iceberg, but the most important attractions, I promise you!

-Now, in case you’re spending 4 days in Amsterdam (or more), we’ll also suggest additional things to do in those extra days.
+Now, in case you’re spending 4 days in Amsterdam (or more), I’ll also suggest additional things to do in those extra days.
 No need to worry.

 Anyway, wondering what to do in Amsterdam in 3 days?
 Read on!

 Where to Stay in Amsterdam

-The Shelter City Christian Hostel is one of them.
-The location is excellent, right in the center, breakfast included, and free WiFi.
-This hostel is excellent for those looking to enjoy the nightlife in Amsterdam.
+- Shelter City Christian Hostel: The location is excellent (right in the center), breakfast is included, and free WiFi.
+This hostel is excellent for those looking to enjoy a calm stay in Amsterdam.